 The Doctor wrote an excellent book, first published in 1960 which sold in excess of 30 million copies before an update by Dan Kennedy, published in 2001 and a second by Matt Furey (president of the Psycho-cybernetics Foundation) published in 2015.
-Matthew Maltz outlined a way of thinking about the mind that he called Psycho-Cybernetics, which introduced the concept of what self-image is about and how we can control it.
+Matthew Maltz outlined a way of thinking about the mind that he called Psycho-Cybernetics, which introduced the concept of what self-image is, and how we can control it.

 Dr Maltz was a cosmetic surgeon whose ideas were based on his observations of people who were either considering having cosmetic surgery or had undergone a cosmetic operation.
 Over the years, his ideas have gained much support through modern science.

 What Self-Image Is About

 Dr Maltz uses the analogy of a (personal) blueprint to describe what he means by self-image.
 When you look at a blueprint (or a plan) of a house, you can see how the house is structured.
 An expert builder can make decisions about how to go about building that house.
 E.G. you can see how big a house will be, how many levels it will have, how many rooms, and all the precise measurements, before actually building it.

 Personally, I think this analogy is close, but with one difference.
 Certainly, a self-image is a little like a blueprint of a person’s personality and behaviours.
 I.E. if a person’s self-image can be revealed at any particular time, their personality and behaviours can be predicted at that time.
 However, a blueprint of a house is created and usually agreed to (signed off) before the house is built, while a person’s self-image develops as that person experiences life and it dynamically changes over time.

 The importance of your self-image, should not be underestimated; it plays an enormous role in life and drives everything you do, whether you are aware of it or not.